 Johnston has a passion for traveling, experiencing different places and cultures, food, home improvement projects, hiking, biking, kayaking, aviation, museums, amusement parks, reading, and learning new facts.

-Alyx Parker began his service and leadership with Sigma Tau Gamma almost immediately upon initiation in January 1994 at Alpha Chi Chapter (University of Illinois.)
+Alyx Parker began his service and leadership with Sigma Tau Gamma almost immediately upon initiation in January 1994 at Alpha Chi Chapter (University of Illinois at Urbana–Champaign).
 As an undergraduate, he held various chapter positions culminating with Chapter President in 1996.
 Following his graduation and law school, Parker served in the Alpha Chi House Corporation/Alumni Association.
 In 2006, Parker became the Chapter Advisor and served in that position until the Summer of 2010.
 In 2008, he served as Assistant Dean of the Earl A. Webb Academy of Principled Leaders, then as Dean of the Webb Academy in 2009 and 2010.
 Parker was elected to the Board of Directors as a Director-At-Large at the Grand Chapter in Cleveland in the Summer of 2010.
 In 2012, he was elected President-Elect.
 At the 46th Grand Chapter in New Orleans in the Summer of 2014, Parker became the 38th National President of Sigma Tau Gamma.
 He is a Notable Morris Fellow of the Wilson C. Morris Fellowship of honored Foundation donors.

 "The virtues and principles of Sigma Tau Gamma provide direction that should mold our thoughts and acts in how we approach and carry out our lives as men, brothers, and citizens.
 In that regard, I seek to provide opportunities for all brothers to better themselves and assist others in striving to live up to those virtues and principles," said Parker.

 Professionally, Parker is a Civil Litigation Attorney.
 His volunteer service, in addition to Sigma Tau Gamma, is primarily for the Boy Scouts of America.
 He is especially active Order of the Arrow; a Scouting camp honors society.
 He enjoys the outdoors, and this summer helped lead a group of Scouts on a 10-day backpacking trek at the Philmont High Adventure Base that is located in the Sangre De Cristo Mountains in Northeast New Mexico.
-Parker met his wife Heidi during a Sigma Tau Gamma-Delta Zeta-event at the University of Illinois.
+Parker met his wife Heidi during a Sigma Tau Gamma-Delta Zeta-event at the University of Illinois at Urbana–Champaign.
 They have three future Delta Zetas: Evie, Zoe, and Jovi.
-Parker has one brother, who also graduated from the University of Illinois.
+Parker has one brother, who also graduated from the University of Illinois at Urbana–Champaign.
 Parker enjoys meeting and speaking with Sig Tau brothers and encourages any brother to contact him with questions, thoughts, or if they have any interest in volunteering for Sigma Tau Gamma.

-Thomas C. Morgan just completed serving as the 37th National President from 2012 to 2014.
+Thomas C. Morgan served as the 37th National President from 2012 to 2014.
 Morgan was first elected to the Board in 2008 and as President-elect in 2010.
 Before that, from 2007 to 2008 he served as Foundation Trustee and Southern Region Vice President.
 He was also Gold Coast District Director in 2006 and Louisiana State Director from 1986 to 1991.
 He is a Celebrated Morris Fellow of the Wilson C. Morris Fellowship of honored Foundation donors.

 “It is a joy to see young men grow into the best men they can be in Sig Tau,” said Morgan.

-Morgan served as Phi Chapter President in 1985 (Southeastern Louisiana University.)
+Morgan served as Phi Chapter President in 1985 (Southeastern Louisiana University).
 He was a two-term Student Government Association President from 1983 to 1985, and the voting Student Member of Louisiana’s higher education governing board from 1984 to 1905.
 He was the 1985 Dent “Man of the Year” and received the Winebrenner Medal for Distinguished Fraternity Service in 1986.
 From 2006 to 2008, Morgan was Baton Rouge Alumni Chapter President and Phi Alumni Association President from 1988 to 1990.

-Philip Jeanfreau has served as the IFC Delegate, Associate Member Educator, and Alumni Relations during his undergraduate years at Phi Chapter (Southeastern Louisiana University.)
+Philip Jeanfreau has served as the IFC Delegate, Associate Member Educator, and Alumni Relations during his undergraduate years at Phi Chapter (Southeastern Louisiana University).
 He attended his first national convention in 1996 and tried to visit as many as possible.
-He has served Phi Chapter as alumni advisor since he graduated in 1999.
+He has served Phi Chapter as Alumni Advisor since he graduated in 1999.
 At the national level, he has served as a District Director, Regional Vice President, and provisional chapter mentor in the southern region.
 He is a Wilson C. Morris Fellow.